Third Saturday in October: Rivalry ties

 Both football programs share very notable people.

+Alvin Kamara, a running back for the New Orleans Saints of the NFL, is the most accomplished professional football player to have played for both Alabama and Tennessee.
+Kamara started his college career at Alabama before ending up at Tennessee after a stint at Hutchinson Community College.

-Bill Battle, Alabama's athletic director from 2013–17, was the head coach of Tennessee from 1970–76 and played on the Crimson Tide's 1961 national championship squad.
+Bill Battle, Alabama's athletic director from 2013 to 2017, was the head coach of Tennessee from 1970 to 1976 and played on the Crimson Tide's 1961 national championship squad.

-Former Tennessee athletic director from 2011–17 Dave Hart played basketball for the Crimson Tide under head coach C. M. Newton and earned a master's degree from University of Alabama in 1972 while working as a graduate assistant men's basketball coach.
+Former Tennessee athletic director from 2011 to 2017 Dave Hart played basketball for the Crimson Tide under head coach C. M. Newton and earned a master's degree from University of Alabama in 1972 while working as a graduate assistant men's basketball coach.
 During his time at Alabama, he worked as executive director of athletics.

-Lane Kiffin, Alabama's offensive coordinator from 2014–16, was head coach at Tennessee in 2009.
+Lane Kiffin, Alabama's offensive coordinator from 2014 to 2016, was head coach at Tennessee in 2009.

-Jeremy Pruitt, Alabama's defensive coordinator from 2016–17, was the head coach at Tennessee from 2018 to 2020.
+Jeremy Pruitt, Alabama's defensive coordinator from 2016 to 2017, was the head coach at Tennessee from 2018 to 2020.

-Butch Jones, former Tennessee head coach from 2013–17, was an analyst for the Alabama Crimson Tide from 2018 to 2020.
+Butch Jones, former Tennessee head coach from 2013 to 2017, was an analyst for the Alabama Crimson Tide from 2018 to 2020.